 Provides an introduction to solar system and stellar astronomy.
 The historical development of astronomy is presented as well as modern theories, observations, and ideas concerning the nature and evolution of planets, stars, and galaxies.
 May not be taken for credit by students who have received credit for ASTR 342 or PHYS 342.
 Satisfies the Liberal Studies requirement for Earth Science.

 Provides a practical and historical introduction to astronomy.
 The course includes solar system astronomy, stellar astronomy, galaxies, and cosmology, with an emphasis on comparative planetology and the historical and cultural development of our knowledge of the solar system.
 May not be taken for credit by students who have received credit for PHYS 342.
 Satisfies upper division GE requirement BB.

 PHYS 101 Introduction to Physics I (4)

 An overview of the principles of mechanics, thermodynamics and waves.
 The areas covered include: observation and measurement, kinematics, dynamics, work and energy, impulse, and momentum, fluids, heat and temperature, oscillations, and waves in mechanical media.
 Three hours of lecture and three hours of laboratory.
-Prerequisites: Completion of the Lower-Division GeneralEducation requirement in Mathematics/Quantitative Reasoning (B4).
-Completion of a course in trigonometry at the high school or university level.
+Enrollment Restriction: Completion of the Lower-Division GeneralEducation requirement in Mathematics/Quantitative Reasoning (B4).
+Enrollment Requirement: Completion of a course in trigonometry at the high school or university level.